segleston/segleston/README.md

 🦴 I'm passionate about learning new skills, I was previously an Emergency and Critical Care Veterinary Nurse prior to moving into an operations role within the pet insurance industry.

-🤓 My passion for learning new technologies motivated me to transition into the tech industry in 2023 with a move into RPA as an Intelligent Automation Developer.
-This transition not only allowed me to build on my problem-solving skills in a new domain but also ignited an interest in software development.
+🤓 I transitioned into the tech industry in 2023 with a move into RPA as an Intelligent Automation Developer.
+This transition not only allowed me to build on my problem-solving skills but also ignited an interest in software development.

-🖥️ Fuelled by my new found interest and eager to expand my skill set, I completed a certificate in Front End Web Development with EdX in March 2024, achieving a final score of 100%.
+🖥️ Fuelled by my new found interest and wanting to expand my skill set, I completed a certificate in Front End Web Development with EdX in March 2024 learning JavaScript, jQuery, React and more.

 🧠️ What I'm currently learning: Python & SQL on the Software Development Degree with [Code First Girls](https://codefirstgirls.com/)